-As the DHA oxidizes on the skin, it results in that luscious deep golden glow.
-This process generally takes 4 hours to complete after the application of the self-tanner, and you don’t want to halt it with a shower!
+As DHA oxidizes on your skin, it produces that gorgeous, deep golden glow we all love.
+This transformation generally takes at least 4 hours post-application, and you don’t want to interrupt it with a premature shower!

 First Shower After Spray Tan

 A spray tan is a bit different than sunless tanner, but the good news is that you’ll probably have a tanning professional give you some guidance as to when to shower.